 The cervical spine or neck is one of the most often injured areas of the body due to office jobs that require extensive sitting.
-Arthritis, disc herniations, muscle tightness, headaches, nerve entrapments and acute neck pain are not uncommon amongst office workers.
+Arthritis, disc herniations, muscle tightness, headaches, TMJ dysfunction, nerve entrapments in the neck and arms, and acute neck pain are not uncommon amongst office workers.
 To understand why, let’s briefly discuss anatomy of the area.

 The cervical spine is highly mobile, much more so than the lumbar spine (low back) in order to allow for a lot of movement and mobility.
 The cervical (neck) vertebrae are also very small in size compared to the vertebrae in the thoracic and lumbar regions of the spine.
 In addition, the neck is where much of the force and tension from the weight of the head ends up.

-Perhaps the single biggest neck-related issue with desk-office jobs is that they cause postural and eventually structural changes in the cervical spine which can predispose someone to many different injuries.
+Perhaps the single biggest neck-related issue with desk-office jobs is that they cause postural and eventually structural changes in the cervical spine and thoracic spine which can predispose someone to many different injuries, including early-onset degenerative disease.
 The most obvious and common of these postural changes is what is known as Forward Head Position.

 When staring at a computer most people place their head further in front of their body than what it should be.
 And in fact, chronic forward head posture triples the weight of one’s head on the neck.
 Over time, this can put extra stress on many structures in the cervical spine including disc arthritis and herniations, irritation of the facet joints, impinging the spinal nerve roots, weakening neck-head ligaments and compressing the spinal cord (Stenosis).